OpenNTI/nti.contenttypes.courses/docs/course-layout.rst

 Known NTI keys are documented here:

 EnrollmentMap
-	A dictionary mapping enrollment scopes to the name of a section that should handle that scope.
+	A dictionary mapping enrollment scopes to the section data that should handle that scope.
 Any attempts to enroll in this course with that scope will instead be directed to this named section of this course.
+A section data is either a string with a section name or a dictionary with the sections_names vs a maximum seat count.
+A section is filled before the next one.
+	If all sections are full, the section with the least enrollments if chosen.

 	Only valid at the main course level, and only intended to solve the use case of directing certain for-credit enrollments in a